dpersing/netlify-site/pages/home.md

   <figcaption>Illustration by <a href="https://covatar.com/collections/tsunaeshis-style">Tsunaeshi</a></figcaption>
 </figure>

 I’m an independent digital accessibility consultant who focuses on accessibility education and operations.
-I help organizations create accessibility programming and workflows that center equity and inclusion for disabled people.
-I also provide mentorship to help practitioners grow their skills in UX design, research, and program management for accessibility.
+I help organizations create accessibility programming and workflows that are sustainable and center equity and inclusion for disabled people.

 I've written a book called [_The Accessibility Operations Guidebook_](/book/), which is currently in beta review.
 It should be available in fall of 2024.